 Whether you bathe baby in a baby bath, the sink, or the bathtub is up to you.
 But considering that babies are slippery when wet, some parents feel better able to handle giving a bath in the smaller space of a baby bath or the sink.

 The most important thing to remember about baths is to never leave your baby unattended.
 Babies can slide down and quickly become submerged in even a few inches of water.
 Using a baby bath seat is no assurance that your baby will be safe in the bathtub.
 Many seats can easily tip over.
-If you need to leave the room, wrap your baby in a towel and take her with you.
+If you need to leave the room, wrap your baby in a towel and take them with you.

 Here are tips for giving your baby a tub bath: